 Owing to the tunneling effect, free electrons retain a non-negligible probability of traversing the energy gap.
-When $\phi=\pm 2\pi/3$, the energy gap in the $E - \phi$ plot closes, indicating that the particles transported within the ring are free electrons.
-Upon comparing Figs. \ref{Fig4}(a) and \ref{Fig4}(c), it becomes evident that in the case of even $N$, the $E - \phi$ plot exhibits symmetry with respect to $\phi = \pi/2$ and has a period of $\pi$.
-Conversely, when $N$ is an odd, the $E - \phi$ plot is symmetric about $\phi=0$, and its period is $2\pi$.
-The distinct differences in the symmetry and periodicity characteristics of the $E - \phi$ graphs for odd and even values of $N$ provide crucial clues regarding the different symmetries corresponding to the odd and even numbers of lattice points within the ring.
+When $\Phi=\pm 2N \pi/3$, the energy gap in the $E - \Phi$ plot closes, indicating that the particles transported within the ring are free electrons.
+Upon comparing Figs. \ref{Fig5}(a) and \ref{Fig5}(c), it becomes evident that in the case of even $N$, the $E - \Phi$ plot exhibits symmetry with respect to $\Phi = N \pi/2$ and has a period of $N \pi$.
+Conversely, when $N$ is an odd, the $E - \Phi$ plot is symmetric about $\Phi=0$, and its period is $2N \pi$.
+The distinct differences in the symmetry and periodicity characteristics of the $E - \Phi$ graphs for odd and even values of $N$ provide crucial clues regarding the different symmetries corresponding to the odd and even numbers of lattice points within the ring.